Endava/cats/README.md

 - if you provide a json extension to a test name, that file will be search as a path i.e. it will search for `Test15.json` in the current folder and `Test19.json` in the `dir` folder
 - if you don't provide a json extension to a test name, it will search for that test in the `cats-report` folder i.e. `cats-report/Test1.json` and `cats-report/Test233.json`

+You can also use environment variables for headers when replaying tests using `$$varible`.
+This is useful for authentication headers.

 # Available Commands

 To list all available commands, run: